My Medicine Of Choice: My Self Love Prescription

 OR we can go on hating ourselves.
 For what?
 To please others?
 To torture ourselves?
 For what purpose and to what end?

 I know it’s easier said than done - and I’m for practicality as much as I am for spirituality.
 So let’s talk A Prescription For Self-Love.
 I’m all for Self Love as medicine and a cure-all these days.

 A Self Love Prescription For Every One And Every Body

-Be Tender: You can have the body you want, but it doesn't come from punishing it, it comes from treating it with love and tenderness.
+Be Tender: The body you want, it doesn't come from punishing it, it comes from treating it with love and tenderness.
 And maybe one day you’ll realise the body you have is perfect just as it is.

 Listen: Listening, surrendering and tuning into your body's wisdom and intuition is THE best way to create the life (and bod!) you want.